debanjan-G/debanjan-G/README.md

 ---

 ## 💫 About Me
-I'm Debanjan Ghosal, a 3rd-year engineering student and developer specializing in Next.js.
-I prefer frontend work but can also handle backend development with Node.js and express.
+I'm Debanjan Ghosal, a engineering student and developer

-- 🔭 I’m currently working on **Full-Stack Projects**
-- 🌱 I’m currently learning **Next.js**
 - ❓ Ask me about **building websites and problem solving**
 - ⚡ Fun fact: I use tabs over spaces